MariaJavier/PA-Voter-Analysis/README.md

 # PA-Voter-Analysis
 # 7/6/2019

-In this project we will run an analysis on voters by city in Pennsylvania.
+# In this project we will run an analysis on voters by city in Pennsylvania.

+# PA is considered a battleground state with 20 electoral votes.
+The prior 6 elections (1992 - 2016), PA as a whole voted Democrats.

-Analyze gender count by city
+# Analyze gender count
-Get a total of male, female and other

-count of party list (republican, democrat, other) how many voters changed party list from Republican to Democrat how many voters changed party list from Democrat to Republican how many voters changed party list from Republican to Other how many voters changed party list from Democrat to Other
+# Age of active voters
+# number of active vs inactive voters
+# count of political party affiliation (Republican, Democrat, other)